Krykutay/Skeleton-Farming-Simulator/README.md

 # A-platformer-game
-A 2D platformer game I'm aiming to make
+A 2D platformer game I'm aiming to make on Unity